dart-lang/dart_style/README.md

 and let pub put its executable on your path:

     $ pub global activate dart_style
-    $ dartfmt ...
+    $ dartformat ...

-If you don't want `dartfmt` on your path, you can run it explicitly:
+If you don't want `dartformat` on your path, you can run it explicitly:

     $ pub global activate dart_style --no-executables
     $ pub global run dart_style:format ...